phac-nml/irida/doc/developer/tools/pipelines/index.md

 IRIDA provides support for developing and integrating additional pipelines from Galaxy.
 This process can be divided into two stages: **Galaxy Workflow Development** and **IRIDA Integration**.
 The necessary steps, in brief, are:

 1. Galaxy Workflow Development
-    1. Develop a Galaxy Workflow.
+    1. Develop a Galaxy Workflow
-    2. Upload dependency tools to a [Galaxy Toolshed][Galaxy Toolsheds] and write instructions on how to install the tools.
+    2. Upload dependency tools to a Galaxy Toolshed
+    3. Export Workflow
 2. IRIDA Integration
-    1. Develop a data model to store results of a workflow in the IRIDA database.
-    2. Export the Galaxy workflow to a file and write an IRIDA workflow description file for this workflow.
-    3. Update messages and other files in order to integrate the pipeline into the IRIDA UI.
+    1. Pipeline Data Model
+    2. IRIDA Workflow Description
+    3. Additional IRIDA Updates

 Galaxy Workflow Development
 ---------------------------